phBalance/hero6e-foundryvtt/README.md

    - Try uploading the HDC file again.
 2. How do you set a toggle power to default to off after HDC upload?
    - In HD set "Totaling Options" to "Do not add to Totals".
-3. How do you get automation to destermine hit or miss?
+3. How do you get automation to determine hit or miss?
    - Click the target of your attack.
 Press 't' to select target.
 Open attacker's character sheet.
 Click dice icon next to attack.
 The chat cards should show a hit/miss.
 If it is a hit then the damage card will have a button to apply damage to your target.
    - You can select multiple targets with shift-t.
 4. I'm unable to change a Characteristics Max number.